botleague/botleague/README.md

 This repo coordinates an open league where bots are ranked on a set of community contributed problems.
-We provide an ongoing leaderboard of the best bots in the world on the problems and challenges provided.
-It presents a way for anyone in the world to submit a problem and for anyone in the world to compete on it in hopes of avoiding local optimums in AI.
+We provide an ongoing leaderboard of the best bots in the world on the problems and challenges submitted.
+Anyone can submit a problem and and anyone can submit a bot.

 ### Conceived for self-driving
 The league was conceived specifically for self-driving where industry feedback to academia is limited, despite academia being the major contributor of new algorithms to self-driving.